We're Going to Be Friends

-"We're Going to Be Friends" is a song by American alternative rock band White Stripes from their album White Blood Cells.
-It was released in late 2002 and tells the story of meeting a new friend at the beginning of a school year.
-Through its lyrics, it is able to evoke the simplicity and nostalgia of childhood.
+"We're Going to Be Friends" is a song by American alternative rock band the White Stripes from their album White Blood Cells.
+It was released in 2002 and tells the story of meeting a new friend at the beginning of a school year.

 Lyrics

-"Suzy Lee," who is mentioned in the song in "We're Going to Be Friends", makes recurring appearances in White Stripes' discography, including in their eponymous album, which includes the song "Suzy Lee", as well as on Get Behind Me Satan, which is dedicated to Suzy Lee, "Wherever she may be..."
+"Suzy Lee", who is mentioned in the song in "We're Going to Be Friends", makes recurring appearances in White Stripes' discography, including in their eponymous album, which includes the song "Suzy Lee", as well as on Get Behind Me Satan, which is dedicated to Suzy Lee, "Wherever she may be..."

 Themes

 The song speaks of a girl and boy who become friends while engaging in activities in and out of school.
 AllMusic said the song "takes a nostalgic look back at the innocence of school days with a surprisingly sensitive vocal as [Jack] expertly paints impressions of days past with deft economy."

-Video
+Music video

 The video features Jack and Meg White on a couch in front of Jack's house at night time.
 Jack is playing a guitar, while Meg is sleeping alongside him.
 Jack wakes Meg as the song ends.
 The cover of the single is a still from the video.

 The video was shot in one take after the band had finished shooting for the video for the song "Hotel Yorba".